mchotfunk/Coursera-DataScienceSpecialization/Course-Review.md

 However, developing data products might not be my future pursuit so I’m not that interested in learning these stuffs at this stage.

-Check out my "messy" app:
+Check out my first app "Prediction of Ozone Emissions within NY State":

 ![ShinyApp]https://mchotfunk.shinyapps.io/FinalProject/